-I just had a session with a woman who miscarried at 12 weeks, almost a decade ago, and has never had her own children.
+I recently had a session with a woman who miscarried at 12 weeks, almost a decade ago, and has never had her own children.

 For people who've been through this, either as the mother, father, grandparents, or anyone connected, you know the incredible grief this brings.
-There's also this incredible cultural layer on the top which says, "It's not a big deal.
+There's also an incredible cultural layer on top which says, "It's not a big deal.
 Just try again.
 It'll be okay.
 These things happen."

-Yes, these things happen, but there is still an incredible loss, even when the incoming being is so little, 12 weeks is so tiny.
-Part of that loss is made worse by the fact that we don't acknowledge that it's a soul coming in.
+Yes, these things happen, but there's still an incredible loss, even when the being coming in is tiny, 12 weeks is young, but it's real.
+Part of the loss is made worse by the fact that we don't acknowledge that it's a soul coming in.

 What happened at the miscarriage is that this woman wasn't then welcomed in to her next identity, which is that of a woman who has lost a child to miscarriage.
 To the outer world, she looks like someone who's never had a child, who hasn't been a mother, but inside herself, she knows that she's not that person.
 There are many different levels of pain around a miscarriage, and one of those comes because it's hard to know who you are.
 She's not who she was, but she hasn't been culturally validated to be who she is.

 We talked about all the ways that mothers and parents can lose children, at miscarriages, or abortion, at stillbirth, at birth.
 There's so much pain involved in all of those, but the further on it is, at least that pain is validated.
 When a woman has to deliver a child who has died, we understand that that's an incredibly difficult process and she's socially validated in her grief.
 When a child is born and dies soon after, we validate that.
 But when it's so early that this new soul isn't even visible to the world, its loss isn't marked, it's not validated.
 It is socially disregarded.